It is the tax season once again. For working adults in Singapore, it is a time to do our part to contribute to national revenues.

-If you didn’t receive anything from IRAS: You will need to file income tax returns if your total personal income (including salaries and rental income) in the current year of assessment (1 January to 31 December 2017) is more than $22,000 or if your net business income derived from Singapore is more than $6,000.
+If you didn’t receive anything from IRAS: You will need to file income tax returns if your total personal income (including salaries and rental income) from 1 January to 31 December 2018 is more than $22,000 or if your net business income derived from Singapore is more than $6,000.

 # 2 When Do I Need To File?

 For the year of assessment of 2019, the deadline for filing are as follows: